pretix/pretix-docs/docs/guides/seating.md

 # Seating

 The seating feature of pretix allows you to sell tickets for individual seats.
-This is useful if, for example. you are selling tickets for a theater, a stadium, or a dining hall.
+This is useful if, for example. your event is taking place at a theater, a stadium, or a dining hall.
-You can design a seating plan of your venue and use it for your events.
+This article tells you how to create seating plans and how to implement them for your event.

 Customers will be able to look at the seating plan and choose their preferred seat.
-This article tells you how to create seating plans and how to

 ## Prerequisites